mantidproject/mantid/docs/source/release/v3.13.0/indirect_inelastic.rst

 -------------------------

 - Added 'Sum Files' checkbox to ISIS Calibration, to sum a specified range of input files on load.
+- Add custom method to specify detector grouping in ISISEnergyTransfer as individual spectra or a range.

 Algorithms
 ----------